JaysonBucket/MakerMate/README.md

 This mitigates the single‑document upload constraint in Create and enables asset‑grounded scene progression while separating viewer‑facing messaging from internal production logic such as loop behaviour or sound‑off playback.

+--> sample content: https://youtu.be/dloW_o5IaAY (took about 12 minutes from idea to finish)

 <img width="430" height="310" alt="image" src="https://github.com/user-attachments/assets/da364076-07fc-43f6-a788-061d3c3144ac" />